akyoscommunication/ux-export/README.md

 Mark your entities with `#[Exportable]` and use `#[ExportableProperty]` to control what is exported.
-Properties or methods tagged with these attributes are listed in the export if their `groups` option matches the group defined on the `Exportable` attribute.
+Properties or methods tagged with these attributes are listed in the export when their `groups` option matches the group passed to the exporter.
 You may also rely on Symfony's `#[Groups]` attribute as a fallback.

 Usage of Exportable Attributes
 ------------------------------